Commonly known as: Curcubita Pepo Seed Oil (I.N.C.I.).

 Phytochemical composition: Polyunsaturated fatty acids (linoleic acid, linolenic acid), monounsaturated fatty acids (oleic acid), saturated fatty acids (palmitic acid, stearic acid), phytosterols, polyphenols, vitamins (A, B2, B3 and E), minerals (potassium, zinc), amino acids (cucurbitin).

-Physical characteristics: Density: 0.915 - 0.925 g/cm3; Insoluble in water; Soluble in aliphatic and halogenated hydrocarbons; Comedogenicity index: 2 (slightly comedogenic); Oxidative potential: Sensitive; Saponification index: 190 mgKOH/g; pH: Not applicable, non-aqueous product.
+Physical properties: Density: 0.915 - 0.925 g/cm3; Insoluble in water; Soluble in aliphatic and halogenated hydrocarbons; Comedogenicity index: 2 (slightly comedogenic); Oxidative potential: Sensitive; Saponification index: 190 mgKOH/g; pH: Not applicable, non-aqueous product.

 Store in a dry place, at low temperature to reduce oxidation issues and increase stability, shielded from light and heat.